PRISM Quartet Meets Bang on a Can

 This concert is open only to fully vaccinated and masked individuals.
 Anyone wishing to enter the building must show a proof of vaccination – such as a Covid-19 vaccination card or an Excelsior Pass – to staff at the door.
 Musicians and staff members have been vaccinated.

-This program is presented with support from the Alice M. Ditson Fund of Columbia University and the Philadelphia Cultural Fund.
+This program is presented with generous support from the Michigan Arts and Culture Council, the Alice M. Ditson Fund of Columbia University, Conn-Selmer, and Meridian Winds.

 Michael Gordon’s commission, In a delirium, has been made possible with generous support from the the New York State Council on the Arts with the support of the Governor and the New York State Legislature.
 Julia Wolfe’s commission, Cha, has been made possible by the Chamber Music America Classical Commissioning Program, with generous funding provided by The Andrew W. Mellon Foundation, and the Chamber Music America Endowment Fund.
 David Lang’s Revolutionary Etudes was commissioned by the New Century Saxophone Quartet.